chuckie82/simS2E/docs/getting_started.rst

   docker run -it -v /host/path/simS2E:/simS2E pmi_demo:v0.1 /bin/bash

 You are now inside the Docker container running bash on Ubuntu v14.04.
 The PMI_DEMO package is installed under /home/packages and the simS2E directory is located under /simS2E.
-Due to the license agreement, the PMI package is not available in this example simulation.
+Due to the license agreement, the PMI package is not available in this example simulation and demo version is used instead.

 Go to the workflow directory and run the example.
 This will generate the scattering factors of the sample under going radiation damage over time::

   cd /simS2E/workflow
   ./runPMI

+The pdb file that specifies the initial atom positions and scattering factors is stored under /simS2E/data/sim_example/sample/sample.h5.
-When the simulation is complete.
-Exit the docker container by typing "exit" or Contrl+D.
+When the simulation is complete, exit the docker container by typing "exit" or Contrl+D.
 PMI_DEMO output hdf5 file will be in /host/path/simS2E/data/sim_example/pmi.

 4 ) Let's run the diffraction simulation using SingFEL::